J. Müller: Further business divisions

 The Brake port facilities have been modernised and expanded thanks to high investment levels.
 The Niedersachsenkai, which opened in 2009, offers the corresponding special vehicles and heavy goods areas, which also enable the transshipment of packaged goods, heavy machinery and wind energy plants.
-The 450-metre-long quay with a total of 500,000 m² of potential space is also a significant transshipment location for the European iron and steel market.
+The 450-metre-long quay with a total of 500,000 m2 of potential space is also a significant transshipment location for the European iron and steel market.
 The processing of these goods is summarised under the breakbulk business division.

 History

 In 1821 Johann Müller founded a Freight forwarder business on the Lower Weser.
 In the following years he specialized in the direct handling of goods and transport.
 In 1862, the railway line between Bremerhaven and Geestemünde was built, which led to losses in maritime trade and thus also in J. Müller.
 During the time of National Socialism, the business of the company continued.
 In 1937, Hans Müller founded an inland shipping company and expanded crane operations in Brake.

 1953 Müller bought the Bremer-Besigheimer Ölfabriken at Bremer Holzhafen (one of Bremen harbours).
 Today this place is the headquarter of J. Müller Weser GmbH.
 The company Bremer-Besigheimer Ölfabriken was founded in Besigheim in 1895 and opened a branch in Bremer Holzhafen.
 From 1920, only the branch was operated on the Weser.
+In 2008 the legal form of the management holding was changed from a GmbH & Co.
+KG to a stock corporation.
+Until 2015, the group structure was retained with the connection of the most important business areas as independent companies below the management holding.
+From the end of 2015 to the end of 2018, the main operating companies and thus the entire operational business were combined in several steps through mergers and acquisitions to form J. Müller Weser GmbH & Co.
+KG, based in Brake.